Saint Paul the Apostle

 What was Paul doing before his conversion?

-He was actively persecuting the early Church, traveling toward Damascus specifically to find and arrest Christians there — the text introduces him "breathing out murderous threats against the Lord's disciples" before the journey that would change his life.
+He was actively persecuting the early Church, traveling toward Damascus specifically to find and arrest Christians there — the text introduces him "still breathing threats and murder against the disciples of the Lord" before the journey that would change his life.

 What happened on the road to Damascus?

-"Suddenly a light from heaven flashed around him.
-He fell to the ground and heard a voice say to him, 'Saul, Saul, why do you persecute me?'"
+"Suddenly a light from heaven flashed about him.
+And he fell to the ground and heard a voice saying to him, 'Saul, Saul, why do you persecute me?'"
 (Acts 9:3-4) — Jesus identifies himself directly, and Paul is left blinded, needing to be led by the hand into the city.

 Was Paul always called Paul?